bannerImage.png

 3. How does Capital Gains Tax work?

 Where your gains are above the annual allowance, you have to apply the appropriate rate to the gain you have made on the asset(s) in question.
 Where you own an asset with another person, such as in a marriage, you can both apply your allowances.
-This means where a gain is made on the sale of a second home for example, you can double the amount you make to £12,000 in the 2023/24 tax year before CGT becomes applicable.
+This means where a gain is made on the sale of a second home for example, you can double the amount you make to £6,000 before CGT becomes applicable.

 Of note, this should always be done after taking specific advice because other reliefs may also apply.